 Section 411 is based in part of 1981 MSAPA Section 4-209.
-See also Fedreal Rule of civil Procedure Rule 24 (permissive intervention under Rule 24(b)).
+See also Federal Rule of Civil Procedure Rule 24 (intervention of right under Rule 24(a), and permissive intervention under Rule 24(b)).

-Subsection (de) recognizes the normal judicial practice of limiting the participation of intervenors, especially on cross examination, to their particular interest and taking any other procedural steps or limitations in order to maintaining an orderly and expeditious hearing.
-Mandatory intervention is provided for in subsections (a), and (b).
-Permissive intervention is provided for in subsection (c).
-Subsection (b) intervention will also be granted when the presiding officer determines that a petitioning intervenor has a substantial interest created by a statute or determines that as a practical matter the effect on the petitioner justifies petitioner's presence as a party.
-Subsection (ed) recognizes the power of the presiding officer to dismiss a party who has intervened at any time after intervention has occurred when it appears that the conditions of this section or the requirements for the intervening party's standing have not been satisfied.
-Subsection (fe) provides for notice suitable under the circumstances to enable parties to anticipate and prepare for changes that may be caused by the intervention.
+Subsection (c)(d) recognizes the normal judicial practice of limiting the participation of intervenors, especially on cross examination, to their particular interest and taking any other procedural steps or limitations in order to maintaining an orderly and expeditious hearing.
+Mandatory intervention is provided for in subsections (a)(1), and (2)(b).
+Permissive intervention is provided for in subsection (b)(e).
+Subsection (d)(e) recognizes the power of the presiding officer to dismiss a party who has intervened at any time after intervention has occurred when it appears that the conditions of this section or the requirements for the intervening party's standing have not been satisfied.
+Subsection (f) provides for notice suitable under the circumstances to enable parties to anticipate and prepare for changes that may be caused by the intervention.

-SECTION 412 [411].
+SECTION 412.
 SUBPOENAS.